hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 preserve (and share) the whole process of data science, including the data munging.

-At PyData NYC 2018, Amy and I ran a tutorial called "Reproducible Data
+At PyData NYC 2018, Amy and I ran a tutorial called "[Up your Bus Number]: A Reproducible Data Science Workflow."
-Science: [Up your Bus Number]".
 At that workshop we were intending to talk a great deal about the munging of data, and the wonderful and clever APIs that we had settled on to help simplify that process.
 When we actually ran the tutorial, it turned out that about 80% of our time was spent before we even got to data munging. it was spent trying to set up consistent, reproducible environments on a wide variety of systems.
 The hard parts of getting to a reproducible data science pipeline (installing and maintaining your environment), for most of the people we were encountering, didn't even show up in the survey that we did about where your time is spent.
 Most people knew of (or even used) tools like anaconda or virtualenv, but not in a way that let them easily maintain and share these environments, or reproduce the environments of others.

 Even if we could reproduce the data munging, we couldn't reproduce the *development environment*.
 We have all these fancy tools: anaconda,